 Sacre Coeur was commissioned by the French National Assembly in 1873, just after the the tumultous years of the Franco-Prussian War and the Paris Commune.

-In that period France had suffered a humiliating military defeat, Paris itself had been under seige, and the riotous Commune caused thousands of deaths and destroyed many buildings — including the Tuileries Palace and the Hotel de Ville.
+It was in that period that France had suffered a humiliating military defeat, Emperor Napoleon II fled into exile, Paris itself had been under seige, and the riotous period of the Commune that followed caused thousands of deaths and destroyed many buildings — including the Tuileries Palace and the Hotel de Ville.

-Construction started on Sacre Coeur in 1875, but it took forty years to complete and was only finally finished in 1919.
+Construction started on Sacre Coeur in 1875, but it took forty years to complete, partly because of the controversies surrounding it and, of course, WWI, and was only finally finished in 1919.
 Six architects were involved in the project during its construction.
 It took longer to complete than the Parthenon in Athens.

-The Sacre Coeur Paris has been the subject of controversy.
+The Sacre Coeur has remained the subject of controversy.
 Many call it the white elephant of Paris and consider it nothing more than an eyesore.
 But, located on top of Montmartre, the marble white cathedral offers one of the best views of Paris.
-It's also one of the highest viewpoints in the city.
+It's also, as we mentioned, one of the highest viewpoints in the city.

 Climb the 237 steps of the dome of the basilica to get a spectacular 30-mile view of Paris and Ile de France.
 After your visit, head towards Place des Abbesses for a taste of the real Montmartre.